Gingercapo/OpenSpace/README.md

 # OpenSpace

-# I have you dreamt about exploring deep space
+# I have dreamt about exploring deep space

 In this project, I will create a simple web game where I can launch a rocket from an uninhabited planet.